 I’m Lorna, a health and wellness blogger who lives in Preston.
-I’m also a fitness instructor, personal trainer, vegan nutritionist and writer.
+I’m also a fitness instructor, personal trainer, vegan nutritionist and freelance writer.

 Although, in an ideal world, I’d be living in the countryside surrounded by cats and stroking kittens for a living.

-My short elevator pitch would look something like this:
+My short bio looks something like this:

 Kale and Kettlebells grew from a love of health, fitness and travel.
-It’s a healthy living and vegan lifestyle blog, covering a range of topics including health and fitness, food, well-being, vegan lifestyle and travel.
+It’s a healthy living and vegan lifestyle blog, covering a range of topics including health and fitness, well-being, vegan lifestyle and travel.
 Encouraging people to get fit and healthy, explore the great outdoors and make more conscious lifestyle choices is where my passion lies.

-I enjoy active travel, and whether having a staycation or travelling overseas, you’ll always find me either hiking a mountain or going for a run.
+I enjoy active travel, and whether having a stay-cation or travelling overseas, you’ll always find me either hiking a mountain or going for a run.
 I like self-catering apartments, comfy beds and finding places where I can eat tasty vegan food.

 If you want a more in-depth bio, you’ll find it below.